Floods, who is to blame

 They want to find faults with the engineers that were in charge of Wivenhoe Dam, because they released the water from the dam to save the dam, there was too much water in the dam and there was more water coming in at an alarming rate; what else could they do to save the dam from collapsing under the weight of the water, I believe that what they did was the only option they had.
 I know that by releasing the water some of Ipswich and Brisbane were flooded, but so what, if the dam collapsed part of Ipswich and Brisbane could end up in the Pacific Ocean, therefore, the engineers at the Wivenhoe Dam have saved us from a major disaster.

-I believe that what is happening now is that the politician want to blame the engineer, but I would like to ask those who are trying to blame the engineers; if they were in charge of the dam at that time when all this has happened, what would they have done different from what the engineers did?
+I believe that what is happening now is that the politician want to blame the engineer, but I would like to ask those who are trying to blame the engineers; if they were in charge of the dam at that time when this happened, what would they have done different from what the engineers did?
 To this question there must be a clear answer and no doubts or two ways about it, because today they have the advantage of knowing what has happened, therefore, it should be a clear-cut answer.
 I hope you see what I mean.

 If they don’t know how things had to be done then, even with the advantage of knowing what was going to happen; then these people are worthless to know, because instead of accepting their mistakes they are blaming somebody else.